savadev/Azure-DP203/Data_integration_at_scale_with_Azure_Data_Factory_or_Azure_Synapse_Pipeline.md

 # Data integration at scale with Azure Data Factory or Azure Synapse Pipeline
-* Synapse Analytics

 * In this learning path, the students will learn how to create and manage data pipelines in the cloud using Azure Data Factory.

-* Prerequisites
+* **Prerequisites**
-* The following pre-requisite should be completed:
+The following pre-requisite should be completed:
     * Successfully login to the Azure portal *
     * Understand the Azure storage options
     * Understand the Azure compute options
     * Modules in this learning path

-#### Integrate data with Azure Data Factory or Azure Synapse Pipeline
+### Integrate data with Azure Data Factory or Azure Synapse Pipeline
-* **In this module, you will examine Azure Data Factory and the core components that enable you to create large scale data ingestion solutions in the cloud **
+* **In this module, you will examine Azure Data Factory and the core components that enable you to create large scale data ingestion solutions in the cloud**

 * Introduction 2 min
 * Understand Azure Data Factory 4 min